14.4 Stopping use of a motor vehicle in Sweden

 14.4.4 Returning diplomatic licence plates

-The blue diplomatic licence plates must be returned to the Swedish Transport Agency (address: Transportstyrelsen, Trafiskregistret, 701 88 Örebro) upon transfer of ownership, export or dismantling.
-It is possible to drive the motor vehicle back to the home country and send back the blue diplomatic licence plates upon return there.
+The blue diplomatic licence plates must be returned to the Swedish Transport Agency (address: Transportstyrelsen, Trafikregistret, 701 88 Örebro) upon transfer of ownership, export or dismantling.
+It is possible to drive the motor vehicle back to the home country and return the blue diplomatic licence plates upon return there.

 Ministry for Foreign Affairs